DarkAsMySoul/Python-stuff/Readme.txt

 Changelog:
 v1.3: Input no longer throws errors or breaks execution.
+      Reduced amount of global variables
+      Added spacing to increase readability
+      modified/added some comments

 v1.2: Implemented measure to better catch errors, especially relating to input.